doctorfree/nvim-lazyman/README.md

 ```

 Follow the manual installation procedure for your version of Neovim.
-Manual installation of Lazyman will not install language servers or
-tools.
-Mason will take care of some of this for you but a manual
-installation should be accompanied by a manual upgrade of Neovim
+Manual installation should be accompanied by a manual upgrade of Neovim
 and installation of desired language servers and tools.
 You're on
-your own but you can always just run `lazyman` to perform an
+your own but you can always just run `lazyman -I` to perform an
-automated install and upgrade followed by `lazyman -I` to install
+automated install and upgrade.
-language servers and tools.

 #### Neovim 0.9 and later